Menu

 April 18, 2026: Spring Conference: Jill Gentile, PhD: Feminine Law and the Sacred Space Between: Reflections on Psychoanalysis, Democracy, Spirituality, and Consciousness

-May 2026: Paul Lerner Scholar's Symposium; Mark Waugh, PhD
+May 9, 2026: Paul Lerner Scholar's Symposium; Mark Waugh, PhD: Troubadours of Transitional Space and the New DSM (digital simulated mentalization)

 Upcoming Events